Nasal cycle: Description

 In 1927, Heetderks described the alternating turgescence of the inferior turbinates in 80% of a normal population.
 According to Heetderks, the cycle is the result of alternating congestion and decongestion of the nasal conchae or turbinates, predominantly the inferior turbinates, which are by far the largest of the turbinates in each nasal fossa.
 Turbinates consist of bony projections covered by erectile tissue, much like the tissues of the penis and clitoris.
 The turbinates in one fossa fill up with blood while the opposite turbinates decongest by shunting blood away.
 This cycle, which is controlled by the autonomic nervous system, has a mean duration of two and a half hours but varies widely with age, body-posture, and other conditions.
 He further observed and documented that the turbinates in the dependent nasal fossa fill when the patient is lying down.
 The nasal cycle is an alternation in both time and between left and right sides, with the total resistance in the nose remaining constant.
-The asymmetric airflow may have some benefit to overall olfactory sensitivity.
 In patients with a fixed septal deviation and intermittent nasal obstruction, the interplay of the nasal cycle becomes evident; the sensation of obstruction frequently mirrors the congestion phase.

 It is possible that the nasal cycle may exacerbate the nasal congestion caused by the common cold, as the lack of motility of the cilia in one half of the nose may lead to an uncomfortable sensation of not being able to shift mucus by blowing the nose.